-Video, sound and sculpture installation
+Two-channel video, sound and sculpture installation

-BFA degree show work
+BFA degree show work, fall 2019

-Konkelo, an old Finnish word rarely used by urbanites, describes when a fallen tree is caught in the limbs of a standing tree.
+Konkelo, an old Finnish word rarely known by urbanites, describes when a fallen tree is caught in the limbs of a standing tree.
 Even in low winds, the trees rub against each other producing a distinct sound, or ääni, a voice.
 The existence of the word konkelo implies a culture connected to forests, forestry, as well as one of listening.
 The phenomenon of one tree remaining stuck in another implies an unrushed forest, slowly changing.

-Through instruments that Linda invented and built within three different cut trees, koivu (birch), haapa (aspen) and vaahtera (maple), comes a chorus of diversity.
+Through instruments that Linda invented and built within three different discarded cut trees, koivu (birch), haapa (aspen) and vaahtera (maple), comes a chorus of diversity.

 In the final installation, a two-channel video runs next to the sculpture instruments, showing a personal journey through trees, and friends of different backgrounds, cultures and orientations playing the instruments in two overlapping bands.
 Even when given the same instrument, each person plays their own tune.